Tachyonic and parametric instabilities in an extended bosonic Josephson junction: Instabilities from linearized fluctuation equations

 \section{Instabilities from linearized fluctuation equations}

-In this section, we investigate the stability of the mean-field trajectories when transitioning from the 0D bosonic Josephson Junction to an extended junction.
+In this section, we investigate the stability of the mean-field trajectories when transitioning from the 0D bosonic Josephson junction to an extended junction.
 Here, we focus on the breakdown of the $\pi$-oscillations.
 In general, the extended direction enables the decay of this state through the excitation of correlated pairs of atoms, energetically prohibited in 0D.

-At short times, when the occupation of the non-condensate modes are small, we linearize the equations of motion in the fluctuations around the previously discussed mean fields $\bar{\rho}_j$ and $\bar{\phi}_j$, which allows us to obtain analytical predictions of the instability bands in different regimes.
+At short times, when the occupation of the non-condensate modes is small, we linearize the equations of motion in the fluctuations around the previously discussed mean fields $\bar{\rho}_j$ and $\bar{\phi}_j$, which allows us to obtain analytical predictions of the instability bands in different regimes.

-First, we consider the system for the simple case where the relative phase and the density of the condensates are initialized at a mean-field stationary point.
-We identify instabilities as exponentially growing solutions, which are characterized by dispersion relations with non-zero imaginary parts.
+We characterize the instabilities by their dispersion relations.
+In particular, the non-zero imaginary components lead to their exponential growth.
+First, we consider the simple case where the relative phase and the density of the condensates are initialized at a mean-field stationary point.
 Then, we extend the calculation of the linearized evolution to more general cases, considering the presence of oscillations around the mean-field stable point.
 In this case, parametric oscillations lead to further instability bands.